Midawek/ARC9-Sticker-Pack-Maker/README.md

 - `TBA` Full blown GIF Support

 ## Stuff you need

-You may need to install `pip` by using this [link](https://pip.pypa.io/en/stable/installation/), since the first time run needs to install a depency for the script to work
+You may need to install `pip` by using this [link](https://pip.pypa.io/en/stable/installation/), since the first time run needs to install a depency using `pip` for the script to work

 ## How do I use it?!?!?!?!!?!?!
+PLEASE IT'S BEEN HOURS AND I CAN'T FIGURE OUT HOW IT WORKS!!!!!
 Download the release here

 1. Put it in the same folder as the folder containing images.